-The objective of this paper is related to the concept of Adaptive Impact Absorption (AIA)^{1,2}.
+The objective of this paper is related to the concept of Adaptive Impact Absorption (AIA) [Holnicki 2008, Xiaowei 2009].
 An AIA system is a structure equipped with control devices which modify its local structural properties (e.g. local stiffness) in real-time in order to adapt the structure to the actual dynamic loading.
-In AIA applications development of the optimal adaptation strategy requires information about the characteristics of the impact loading and the value of the impact energy which has to be dissipated.
+In AIA applications, development of the optimal adaptation strategy, requires information about the characteristics of the impact loading and the value of the impact energy which has to be dissipated.
 Therefore, the initial step of the adaptive impact absorption should be identification of the impact loading.

 Load identification constitutes an important type of engineering problems.
-It belongs to the category of inverse problems since its objective is to determine the reason (load) on the basis of the result (measured response).
-The above task is usually not trivial because in many cases inverse identification problems are ill posed3 and solution can not be found unambiguously.
+It belongs to the category of inverse problems, since its objective is to determine the reason (load) on the basis of the result (measured response).
+The above task is usually not trivial because in many cases inverse identification problems are ill posed [Uhl 2007] and solution can not be found unambiguously.
 Many techniques were developed in order to identify parameters of impact and dynamic excitations.
-Generally identification techniques can be divided into three main categories: deterministic, stochastic and based on artificial intelligence.
 The most frequent approach is identification of the impact force.
-In paper 4, a brief review of methods used in the case of indirect impact force identification is presented.
-The article compares various approaches for identification of the time history of an impact force, its direction and location.
-In turn, the authors of 5 give a detailed overview of the on-line load identification techniques and their basic evaluation.
+In paper [Inoue 2001], a brief review of methods used in the case of indirect impact force identification is presented.
+The article considers a variety of approaches for identification of the time history of an impact force, its direction and location.
+The authors of [Klinkov 2007] give a detailed overview of the on-line load identification techniques.
+Moreover, the paper introduces four time-domain methods and discusses the advantages and disadvantages of the particular approaches.

 This paper is focused on detection of impact parameters which is understood as impacting mass M_1 and its initial velocity V_0 identification.
-Taking into account the objective of this paper, the crucial issue is the operation time criterion i.e. the time required for impact load parameters detection.
+Taking into account the objective of this paper, the crucial issue is the operation time criterion (i.e. the time required for impact load parameters detection).
 The identification techniques considered in this paper have to be performed in several milliseconds to allow the AIA control procedure to be triggered in real-time.
 Developed identification algorithms utilize sensors, which are not directly fixed to the impacting object.
-It is justified by the practical aspects and potential application of the impactometer for unidentified impacting objects parameter's estimation.
+It justified by the practical aspects and potential application of the impactometer for unidentified impacting objects parameter's estimation.

-More detailed analysis for developed methodologies can be found in the authors' journal paper 6.
+More detailed analysis of developed methodologies can be found in the author's journal paper [Sekula 2011].

-2 RESEARCH METODOLOGY
+2 RESEARCH METHODOLOGY